How to Manage Frost Damage in the Fall Vegetable Garden

 Evaluate each crop’s condition.
 You may be able to cut away the damaged portions and use the rest.

-For example, although the outer leaves of cabbage may be soggy, the inner head may be fine.
 The center florets of a head of broccoli may be brown, but the rest may look great.
 And even very tender pumpkins may be usable after the vines have died.

 Plants that survive a frost usually continue to grow to maturity.

 Per the experts at Iowa State University Extension and Outreach, the notion that rhubarb stalks become poisonous after frost is an old wives’ tale.
-And while it’s true that the inedible leaves contain “moderately poisonous” oxalic acid, after a frost, both the leaves and stalks become so black and mushy, they are unlikely to appeal to anyone anyway!
+And while it’s true that the inedible leaves contain “moderately poisonous” oxalic acid, after a freeze, both the leaves and stalks become so black and mushy, they are unlikely to appeal to anyone anyway!

 Meeting Late-Season Challenges